 Getting in touch: What happens?

 - We might be able to give you information straight away, or we might need to do some research and get back to you.
-We’ll always try to get back to you within one working day.

 - Many councils have local, dedicated Empty Homes Officers.
 Where possible, we will put you in touch with them for local assistance.
 If there isn’t an Empty Homes Officer in your area, we’ll work with you directly.

 Advice on Communal Repairs in Blocks with Empty Flats